Cracking Passwords Like a Boss

 Lastly, we'll talk about why these tools matter, and how their introduction signals a broader shift in database tooling.
 This talk is ideal for PostgreSQL developers and DBAs who want to streamline their workflows, teams evaluating database tooling options, and anyone curious about how AI is transforming database development.
 Whether you're a VS Code veteran or have never considered it for database work, you'll leave with practical techniques you can apply immediately.

-Distributed Embeddings At Scale: Processing 10+ million rows per day with Ray, GPUs, and Qdrant
+Distributed Embeddings At Scale: Processing 10+ million rows per day with Ray and GPUs

 Do You Need An AI Assistant With MySQL?